avolmensky/python-panasonic-eolia/README.md

 Read or change status of Panasonic Climate devices

 positional arguments:
-  username              Username for Panasonic Comfort Cloud password              Password for Panasonic Comfort Cloud {list,get,set,dump}   commands
+  username              Username for Panasonic Eolia password              Password for Panasonic Eolia {list,get,set,dump}   commands
     list                Get a list of all devices get                 Get status of a device